-The regulations on sports and recreational facilities (NIDE) are drawn up by the Higher Sports Council, an Autonomous Organization under the Ministry of Education, Culture and Sport, and its purpose is to define the regulatory and design conditions that should be considered in the construction of sports facilities.
-The NIDE are made up of Regulations and Project Rules. </ P>
+The regulation on sports and leisure facilities (NIDE) is drawn up by the Higher Sports Council, an Autonomous Body under the Ministry of Education, Culture and Sports and aims to define the regulatory and design conditions that must be considered in the construction of facilities sports The NIDE are composed of Regulatory Norms and Project Norms.

 The luminaires should not be placed on the part of the ceiling corresponding to a 4m circle around the basket to avoid glare.
 For color TV broadcasts and movie recording, a vertical illuminance level is required depending on the speed of the action and the dimension of the object according to the UNE-EN 12193 standard corresponding to group B (to which basketball belongs).

 On outdoor tracks, the following minimum levels of illumination and maximum glare (GR) will be provided, which are indicated in said standard:

 In outdoor courts, the projectors will be placed outside the court, at a minimum height of 6m from the ground.